Our Internship Program

 Meet our recent interns

 Julia van der Waerden

 International Studies and Development graduate, RMIT Melbourne

 December 2022 to February 2023

 My main focus throughout my studies has been gender equity and that is the field I want to go into eventually, though I'm also interested in the ways this intersects with poverty, war and security.
-I would eventually like to work for an organisation that has the capacity and resources to create great change in the world.
-I am also heavily aligned with grassroots organisations doing amazing work for the communities they are involved with.
+I would eventually like to work for an organization that has the capacity and resources to create great change in the world.
+I am also heavily aligned with grassroots organizations doing amazing work for the communities they are involved with.